Cyrille Adoula: Foreign policy

-On an international level, Adoula pursued a policy of neutrality.
-On 4 September 1961 he attended the Belgrade Conference that resulted in the foundation of the Non-Aligned Movement.
+On the international level, Adoula pursued a policy of neutrality.
+On 4 September 1961 he attended the 1st Summit of the Non-Aligned Movement in Belgrade that resulted in the foundation of the Non-Aligned Movement.
 Following the end of the Katangese secession, he in earnest attempted to develop the Congo's foreign relations, particularly with other African states in a Pan-African image.
 As part of this, he supported decolonisation in southern Africa.

 Adoula denounced Portuguese rule in neighboring Angola, which won him favour from the Afro-Asian bloc of non-aligned states.
 He actively supported the Frente Nacional de Libertação de Angola (FNLA) resistance group throughout his tenure and allowed it to maintain a base in the Congo near the southern border.
 This was in part attributed to his longstanding personal friendship with FNLA President Holden Roberto; the two had previously been teammates for the Congolese football side Daring Club Motema Pembe.
 Adoula also had an interest in winning the support of Angolan refugees in Léopoldville, which grew in number after 1961.
 Furthermore, he hoped to undermine the Portuguese colonial authorities, which were rumored to be supporting Tshombe's efforts in mid-1963 to dislodge his administration.
 In November of that year his government forced one of the FNLA's chief rivals, the Movimento Popular de Libertação de Angola, to close its Léopoldville offices and drove its leadership out of the city.

 Under Adoula, the Congo joined the Pan-African Freedom Movement for East and Central Africa.
 He agreed to supply funds to various liberation movements in southern Africa and arranged for an office building dubbed the "House of African Nationalists" to be opened in Léopoldville for their use.
 Despite this, the funds never proved forthcoming and the liberation movements struggled with logistics and organisation.